vsofat/me/projects.md

 <br>

 ## The Wall of Thanks
-<a href="https://thewallofthanks.com" target="_blank">The Wall of Thanks</a> is an application built using Node.js and employing MongoDB.
+<a href="https://thewallofthanks.com" target="_blank">The Wall of Thanks</a> is an application built using Node.js and Express.js, and MongoDB.
 It was created to allow users to share their gratitude in a time of uncertainty amidst the rise of COVID-19, especially in NYC.

 <br>